Finger splints &

 The concept of “functional” fixation, which minimizes the risk of developing limited range of motion in the fingers, and pain relief are served by the wide variety of Chrisofix® finger splints.
 They also provide excellent stability, while ensuring exact fitting and freedom of movement for the unaffected joints thereby helping to avoid overfixation.

-Thanks to the special innovative design of Chrisofix® finger splints ortheses the aluminum core that makes up the frame of the orthesis provides adequate stability while maintaining the opportunity for precise and exact fitting, thereby preventing unwanted and uncomfortable potential symptoms caused by ill-fitting orthoses (pain caused by pressure and symptoms of skin irritation).
+Thanks to the special innovative design of Chrisofix® finger orthoses the aluminum core that makes up the frame of the orthosis provides adequate stability while maintaining the opportunity for precise and exact fitting, thereby preventing unwanted and uncomfortable potential symptoms caused by ill-fitting orthoses (pain caused by pressure and symptoms of skin irritation).

-In certain cases of the above mentioned injuries or degenerative states/arthritis (i.e. fractures of the fingertips, injuries of the extensor tendons of the fingertips, arthritis or pain in the end joint of the finger) it is enough and also desirable to fixate the end joint of the affected finger only (DIP-distal interphalangeal) joint.
-Thanks to the innovative design of the Chrisofix® mallet finger splint they secure appropriate positioning and stability while ensuring comfort and precise fitting.
+In certain cases of the above mentioned injuries or degenerative states/arthritis (i.e. fractures of the fingertips, injuries of the extensor tendons of the fingertips, arthritis or pain in the end joint of the finger) it is enough and also desirable to fixate the end joint of the affected finger only (DIP-distal interphalangeal).
+Thanks to the innovative design of the Chrisofix® mallet finger splint it secures appropriate positioning and stability while ensuring comfort and precise fitting.

 Finger splints & metacarpal region